Frequently Asked Questions

 The GRE general test is required for general admission to all traditional master's and doctoral programs in the School of Public Affairs.
 Scores must be less than five years old to be considered official.
-The GRE may be waived for admission to the traditional master's degree programs if the applicant has 5 or more years of relevant work experience.
+The GRE may be waived for admission to the traditional master's degree programs if the applicant has 5 or more years of professional, relevant work experience.
 The GRE is not required for admission to the Key Executive MPA or MSOD program.
 Please Note: The GRE is required for all applicants applying to the PhD programs.
 The GRE is also required for merit award consideration.

 9. How long does it take to get a decision regarding admissions?